cerbos/cerbos-sdk-javascript/docs/react.cerbosprovider.md

 ## CerbosProvider() function

-Component to provide the Cerbos client to down the component tree, should be placed closer to the root of the application.
-The principal is required but can be an anonymous user in case your application requires authorization checks for unauthenticated users.
+A component to provide a Cerbos client to your application's components.

 **Signature:**